apesurd/notes.CFA/Level2/SettlementProtocol_CDS.md

 - CDS buyer holds on to the risky bond
 - CDS seller pays Notional * (1 - Recovery rate)
 - Recovery rate is determined by the market value of the cheapest-to-deliver bond that has the same seniority as the reference obligation.
+	- Maturity of the bond does not matter.